 - Clubs and organizations in which you have participated as well as any corresponding leadership positions.

-- A list of honors and awards that you received when participating in school, and non-school related clubs and organizations.
+- Honors and awards that you received when participating in school, and non-school related clubs and organizations.

 - Volunteer organizations with which you have served, plus any awards and honors that you have received for your participation.